johnmcfarlane/papers/c++/error-handling.md

 violations of contracts outside of the ISO C++ Standard.

-A more accurate and helpful view of UB is that it is one possible consequence of a contract violation that occurs at run-time for which _violation_ is not described.
+A more accurate and helpful view of UB is that it is one possible consequence of a contract violation that occurs at run-time for which consequences are not described.